hazelcast/hazelcast-jet-contrib/http/README.md

 the same host with the Hazelcast Jet instance on user configured port offset.

-Imagine if we have a running Hazelcast Jet member running on `localhost:5701`, if we submit following pipeline which listens for HTTPS messages with port offset `100`, the actual port of the HTTPS listener will be `5801` (base port(`5701`) + port offset(`100`)).
+Imagine if we have a running Hazelcast Jet member running on `localhost:5701`, if we submit following pipeline which listens for HTTP messages with port offset `100`, the actual port of the HTTP listener will be `5801` (base port(`5701`) + port offset(`100`)).
-Then it maps the JSON messages to JSON objects, filters them based on its id property and logs them to standard output.
+The source will map payload JSON messages to POJOs of provided class, filters them based on its age property and logs them to standard output.

 ```java
 SupplierEx<SSLContext> contextSupplier = () -> {